2019 Weekend Trip Date – May 31 – June 2

 We will try to have places where we can regroup (lunch stops or attractions) during the day.

-Plan to arrive at Harold Parker State Forest by 6:30
+Plan to arrive at the campground by 6:00

 On our riding days, you can leave camp whenever you want..